Darth Maul

 Let’s face it.
-You can say what you want about The Phantom Menace, but you have to admit that Darth Maul was pure Sith genius.
-The only complaint that I’ve ever heard about him was that he just wasn’t in the film enough.
-Not to pour salt on the wounds, but he did have a few more scenes in the film that were eventually dropped.
-Sorry, Maul fans!
-Let’s take a look.
+Darth Maul was pure Sith genius.
+The only complaint that I’ve ever heard about him was that he wasn’t in the film long enough.
+Not to pour salt on that particular wound, but he did have a few some extra scenes in the film that were dropped.

 REPORTING TO SIDIOUS

-According to the Episode I Insider’s Guide CD-ROM, the scene contains Maul telling Sidious that the Queen’s ship is enroute to Coruscant.
-How the heck he could figure that out is beyond me.
-Maul then asks if he should follow the Queen’s ship but Darth Sidious tells him to go to Naboo instead and await his further orders.
+According to the Episode I Insider’s Guide CD-ROM, the scene entails Maul telling Sidious that the Queen’s ship is enroute to Coruscant, though I’m not sure how he could possibly know that.
+Maul then asks if he should follow the Queen’s ship, but Darth Sidious tells him to go to Naboo instead and await further orders.

 FINISH IT